BenAlderfer/HealthNet/README.md

 Bugs:

 *   No server bugs are known to exist at this time.
-If any bugs are uncovered, please send a bug report to Tessa Nijssen at txn7371@rit.edu.
-Thank you!
+If any bugs are uncovered, please send a bug report to Tessa Nijssen.

 Disclaimers: